Isabella Laughland: Career

 Laughland made her television debut in a 2008 episode of the E4 sitcom The Inbetweeners.
 She was 16 when she was cast as Leanne in Harry Potter and the Half-Blood Prince, marking her feature film debut in 2009.
 She would reprise her role in the final two Harry Potter films Harry Potter and the Deathly Hallows: Part 1 (2010) and Part 2 (2011).

 Also in 2010, Laughland made her professional stage debut in Nick Payne's Wanderlust at the Royal Court Theatre, for which she was nominated for Outstanding Newcomer at the Evening Standard Theatre Awards.
-She then appeared in the Black Mirror episode "Fifteen Million Merits" on Channel 4 and the teeb film Now Is Good, and starred in the National Theatre productions of Greenland and The Last of the Haussmans.
+She then appeared in the Black Mirror episode "Fifteen Million Merits" on Channel 4 and the teen film Now Is Good, and starred in the National Theatre productions of Greenland and The Last of the Haussmans.

 Laughland starred in the 2015 and 2016 films Urban Hymn and Chubby Funny.
 For her performance in the former, Laughland was longlisted for the British Independent Film Award for Most Promising Newcomer.
 She led Pride and Prejudice opposite James Northcote at the Sheffield Crucible.
 In 2017, she played Vanessa in the film Film Stars Don't Die in Liverpool in a cast which included Annette Bening, Julie Walters, Stephen Graham, and Vanessa Redgrave.

 In 2021, Laughland starred in the Channel 5 Tudor thriller Anne Boleyn as “Lizzie” (Elizabeth Browne, Countess of Worcester), lady-in-waiting to Anne Boleyn.

 In 2022, she played the role of China in the BBC One four-part true crime drama Four Lives alongside Stephen Merchant and Sheridan Smith.

-Personal life

-Laughland has said she dislikes watching herself on screen, but does so to analyse her performance, and regards her acting career as a marathon rather than a sprint.